 - Academic Teacher Assistants

-- Agricultural

 - Building Maintenance

 - Dorm Resident Assistants/Desk Receptionists

 - Food Service

 - Janitorial

-- · Landscaping Maintenance
+- Landscaping Maintenance

-- · Receptionist/Administrative Offices
+- Receptionist/Administrative Offices

-Due to GLAA's holistic approach to education, students are required to work as part of their experience at GLAA, provided they are legally eligible, and these students will receive a work grade each quarter.
+Due to GLAA's holistic approach to education, students are required to work as part of their experience at GLAA, provided they are legally eligible, and these students will receive a work grade each semester.
 As part of the graduation requirement, students must maintain satisfactory work grades for every year in attendance.
 Ten areas are evaluated and each section is worth ten points.
 In order for a student to satisfactorily complete the graduation requirement, a C average minimum is required.
 The criteria for the assigned work grades fall under the following categories:

-- 1. Attendance on time; makes prior arrangements when absent - 2.
-Dependability stays on task; follows instructions; completes job assignment - 3.
-Integrity honest, handles confidential information appropriately

-- 4. Attitude teachable; willing to cooperate; works effectively with others - 5.
-Quality of Work accurate; thorough; neat; consistent results - 6.
-Quantify of Work productive; works to full potential - 7.
-Safety careful with people and property; follows correct procedures - 8.
-Initiative does job without being told every detail; sees things needed to be done - 9.
-Cleanliness maintains neat, clean, orderly work area - 10.
-Appearance neat; mannerly; appropriate impression on others
+- 1. Attendance on time, makes prior arrangements when absent - 2.
+Dependability stays on task, follows instructions, completes job assignment - 3.
+Integrity honest, handles confidential information appropriately - 4.
+Attitude teachable, willing to cooperate, works effectively with others - 5.
+Quality of Work accurate, thorough, neat, consistent results - 6.
+Quantify of Work productive, works to full potential - 7.
+Safety careful with people and property, follows correct procedures - 8.
+Initiative does job without being told every detail, sees things needed to be done